diegster123/carl-trina-rsvp/README.md

 # carl-anna-rsvp

-RSVP Website for wedding couple Carl and Anna.
+Mobile Responsive RSVP Website for wedding couple Carl and Anna.
+Static Webpage for Wedding RSVP which accepts Google Forms embedded responses.
 Project made using basic HTML, CSS, and Javascript.
-Static Webpage for Wedding RSVP with Google Forms embedded responses.
+Windows Subsystem Linux was used for working the terminal.